F-Ahmadi/QTC-chat-app-project/README.md

-# QTCP-chatroom-project
+# QTCP-chat-app-project
-In this project, I create a QTCP chatroom.
+In this project, I create a QTCP chat App.

 TCP (Transmission Control Protocol) is a reliable, stream-oriented, connection-oriented transport protocol.